atakanzen/terminolator.web/README.md

 Finally, I **strongly** recommend you to **revise your terminologies** since there might be some mistakes.
 So please be sure to read your source text and check your terminology.

 Use it to save time.
 Enjoy it.

+## Blog
+I have also written a blog post about terminolator, you can find it [here](https://atakanzen.com/blog/terminolator).